pdelaplana/tech-test-full-stack-engineer-master/SOLUTION.md

 This will create and run three containers for the Ionic ui, NodeJS server and MySQL database respectively.

-Once all containers are up and running, you should be able to reach the teh ui and server at the following urls:
+Once all containers are up and running, you should be able to reach the ui and server at the following urls:

 * backend: http://localhost:8080
 * frontend: http://localhost:8100